Now Is a Really Good Time to Understand How Interest Rates Work | Wealthsimple

 Speaking of rates on my savings account, rate cuts have an affect on how much interest I make, too, right?

-If everything comes from the target rate, why are interest rates so variable?
+If everything comes from the bank rate, why are interest rates so variable?
 I ask a million lenders about a loan and I seem to get a million different sets of numbers.

 You’re right.
 Lenders start at the prime rate and tack on ... well, basically whatever profit they can.
 When you get out there and start poking around, you’ll find that rates still vary widely.
 Not all rates will come down when the central bank makes a cut, and of the ones that do, they will not come down equally for everyone.
 Why?
 Lots of reasons, ranging from market competition to the length of the loan to how risky a bank thinks the loan is.
 The higher the risk that someone won’t pay back the loan (i.e., the lower your credit score), the higher the premium the bank will want for taking that risk (i.e., the interest rate they charge you).

 When it comes to saving, interest rates are variable too.
-You’ll get higher interest depending on the amount of risk you are taking (how credit-worthy the bank is), how much the institution needs the deposit (some institutions depend on attracting lots of new customers, others don’t), how long you’re willing to lock up your money for (generally speaking, the longer you promise to leave your money in, the higher the rate you’ll get, as in a GIC).
+You’ll get higher interest depending on the amount of risk you are taking (how credit-worthy the bank is), how much the institution needs the deposit (some institutions depend on attracting lots of new customers, others don’t), how long you’re willing to lock up your money for (generally speaking, the longer you promise to leave your money in, the higher the rate you’ll typically get).
 And, of course, how willing you are to inconvenience yourself by shopping around and spreading your business between different financial institutions instead of conveniently doing everything at the same place.

 I’ve heard people talking about how interest rates could become negative.
 What does that mean?
 Would it be bad?